BA, GDL and BPTC

 Will is the co-author of the Practical Law note on section 40 of the Freedom of Information Act (the personal data exemption).

 Will regularly advises NGOs and Central Government on a range of Retained EU law, EU Relations and international trade law issues, including accrued EU law rights, issues arising under the EU Withdrawal Acts, the Withdrawal Agreement, the Trade and Cooperation Agreement and other international agreements such as the CPTPP and WTO SPS Agreement.
-He has particular experience advising on international data transfers.
+He also has significant experience advising on international data transfers.

 He is also a regular contributor to Monckton’s EU Relations Law Blog.